GlennDeprey/PalianPals/docs/event-info/joinevent.md

 **Team Role with leader Example:**

-(leader will just add everyone in a party, but is not required to voice chat)
+(leader will just add everyone in a party, but is not required to talk in voice chat)

 ![Date example](./img/rsvp_teams2.png)